Jaya-vardhan443/Diabetes-prediction/README.md

-# Healthcare Diabetes Prediction using Machine Learning
+# Diabetes Prediction using Machine Learning

 ##  Project Overview
 This project focuses on predicting whether a patient is diabetic based on medical and health-related features.
 Machine learning models are trained on structured healthcare data to assist in early diagnosis and decision-making.